gordanz/chapman-r/README.md

 <!-- badges: end -->

-This is a relative, written in R, of the Python package *chapman* (available at [gordanz/chapman-py](https://github.com/gordanz/chapman)) for creation, visualization and manipulation of Markov chains.
+*chapman-r* is an R package for creation, visualization and manipulation of Markov chains.

 ## Installation